We design recognition.

 Recognition by design

-Our ‘recognition by design’ ethos will enable our partners to create best-in-class diagnostic tools by placing rationally designed affinity reagents at the core of their platforms and technologies.
+Our ‘recognition by design’ approach will enable our partners to create best-in-class detection and purification solutions by placing rationally designed affinity reagents at the core of their platforms and technologies.

 Rational design and chemical manufacturing processes means our customers always get reproducible and scalable affinity reagents.
 We use our experience and expertise to eliminate risk and ensure consistency.

-nanoMIPs are ethically produced and animal component free.
-Their chemical nature allows for use in extreme environments and harsh conditions without impacting performance.
+Our synthetic affinity reagents are ethically produced and animal component free.
+Their chemical nature allows for exposure to harsh conditions without impacting performance.

 Trusted by Industry Innovators